0foo/geraldine/README.md

 3. Add the /bin folder to the path
 4. Start using Geraldine with the `geri` command

-* One day I will put this on pypi

 ## CLI
 ```bash
 geri